DevanB/build-error-notifier/README.md

 ### [jasmine-node](https://www.npmjs.com/package/jasmine-node) (Test runner)
 Example:

-`jasmine-node ./test/ --autotest | build-error-notifier.js`
+`jasmine-node ./test/ --autotest | build-error-notifier`

 NOTE: You can also use the built-in --growl option if you have paid for growl and if you want it to notify you on successful test runs as well.
 The build-error-notifier will only notify of errors to avoid "notification fatigue".